Glazing and Types of Window Glazing

 Factors Affecting Your Choice

-When selecting glazing compound for your project, consider factors such as your climate, energy efficiency goals, and safety requirements.
-Making the right choice can greatly impact the long-term performance and comfort of your building.
+When selecting window glazing compound for your project, consider factors such as your climate, energy efficiency goals, and safety requirements.

 The Relationship Between Glazing and Energy Bills